fg-research/website/blog/product/posts/lstm-ae-oil-price-anomaly-detection.md

 Different autoencoder architectures have been proposed in the literature on time series anomaly detection [[2]](#references).
 In this post, we will focus on the [Long Short Term Memory Networks based Encoder-Decoder scheme for Anomaly Detection](https://doi.org/10.48550/arXiv.1607.00148) [[3]](#references), which we will refer to as the LSTM-AE model.
-We will demonstrate how to use our SageMaker implementation of the LSTM-AE model, the [LSTM-AE SageMaker algorithm](https://aws.amazon.com/marketplace/pp/prodview-up2haipz3j472), for detecting anomalies in oil price time series.
+We will demonstrate how to use our [Amazon SageMaker](https://aws.amazon.com/sagemaker/) implementation of the LSTM-AE model, the [LSTM-AE SageMaker algorithm](https://aws.amazon.com/marketplace/pp/prodview-up2haipz3j472), for detecting anomalies in oil price time series.